 - ½ tsp. black mustard seeds

-- 4 fresh or frozen curry leaves, minced
+- 4 fresh or frozen curry leaves

 - 1 (1½") piece ginger, peeled and minced